hashicorp/vagrant/website/docs/source/v2/boxes/format.html.md

 to work with Vagrant today.
 When Vagrant encounters one of these old boxes, it automatically updates it internally to the new format.

-Today, box files are split into two different components:
+Today, there are two different components:

 * Box Metadata - This is a JSON document that specifies the name of the box, a description, available versions, available providers, and URLs to the